 And it doesn’t always have to be a truly personal story or you telling the personal story of a relative or friend.
 Maybe you were in the military, and you have a story in that world — fiction or non-fiction — that you can better tell because of your military background, as opposed to someone who has never served.

 Maybe you excelled in a sport and have a story in that world to tell.

-Maybe you’ve worked in a certain profession and have a story to tell in that world.
+Maybe you’ve worked in a particular profession and have a story to tell in that world.

 It’s All About Legitimizing the Script

-It’s one thing for development executives and producers to read a military-driven script, an inspiring tale of overcoming something against all odds, a unique historical event piece that maybe most don’t know about, or a look into a certain world or profession.
+It’s one thing for development executives and producers to read a military-driven script, an inspiring tale of overcoming something against all the odds, a unique historical event piece that maybe most don’t know about, or a look into a particular world or profession.

 And it’s a whole other experience reading those types of scripts from someone that has a first-hand connection to the material — whether it be a soldier telling a fictional story inspired by their experiences or them telling a real story that happened to them or something that they witnessed.

 The personal connection to whatever you choose to write is key to not only further legitimize the script but also to legitimize you as the only person who can write it — at least in their eyes right then and there.